 3. Children above 1.5 meters in height have to pay full fare.

-Note: There are lines for measuring height of children at train stations.
+Note: There are lines for measuring the height of children at train stations.
 A child's height is measured with shoes being removed.
-So it is possible that your child is asked to measure height and fill price difference if his/her height is around 1.2 or 1.5 meters.
+So it is possible that your child is asked to measure the height and fill price difference if his/her height is around 1.2 or 1.5 meters.

 There are several types of trains in China according to their speed, including "G" (High-speed Rail), "D" (Electric Multiple Units Trains), "C" (Intercity EMU Trains), "Z" (Direct Express Trains), "T" (Express Trains) and "K" (Fast Trains), "L "(Temporary Train) and PuKuai or PuKe.
-Comfortable and high-speed, G, C&D trains are awesome ways for family with kids to have an enjoyable train ride.
+Comfortable and high-speed, G, C&D trains are awesome ways for a family with kids to have an enjoyable train ride.

 As always, when traveling with kids, it's much better off bringing your own food and beverages.
 While food and drink are sold on dining cars, it's often expensive, not that good, and with limited selection.
 And the dining car may shut up just when your kids announce that they are starving.

 The temperature on the train is usually very different from that outside.
 So dress your child in layers if possible.
-Bring a spare coat/sweater and short-sleeved shirt.
+Bring a spare coat/sweater and a short-sleeved shirt.